+Cooke et al (2020) tested auto-caption in a variety of conditions and we highlight here some of their findings.

-- Jargon: Put jargon, place names and other complex words as text on the slide.
+• Jargon: Put jargon, place names and other complex words as text on the slide.
 The caption software will scan the slide for words to match with what you are saying.
-If the words are embedded in an image (e.g. place names on a rasterized map), the Al can't detect the words so they need to be within a textbox. - Sound input quality greatly impacts the quality of captioning - If using the internal microphone of your laptop, set the input volume to maximum.
-This might be too loud for your next skype meeting but it will greatly improve the captioning of your presentation.
-This is especially true if you plan to move around during the presentation and not be in front of your laptop the whole time. - If you are going to move around, angle your laptop so that the microphone picks up your voice when you aren't directly in front of it. - Using an external microphone (hand held or lapel) that routes to the displaying computer will provide the best quality captioning.
-For example a Lavalier microphone allows you to walk around, which leads to good quality captions no matter where you are in the room.
+If the words are embedded in an image (e.g. place names on a rasterized map), the Al can't detect the words so they need to be within a textbox.

+- Sound input quality greatly impacts the quality of captioning - Using an external microphone (hand held, headset or lapel) that routes to the displaying computer will provide the best quality captioning.
+For example a Lavalier microphone allows you to walk around, which leads to good quality captions no matter where you are in the room. - If using the internal microphone of your laptop, set the input volume to maximum.
+This will greatly improve the captioning of your presentation.